isomerpages/moe-concordpri/_departments/Student Management/Student Management.md

 ---
 title: Student Management
-permalink: /departments/Student-Management/student-management
+permalink: /departments/Student-Management/student-management/
 description: ""
 third_nav_title: Student Management
 ---
 ![](/images/Student%20Management%20Committee%20P1.jpeg)

-Vision:
+Vision
 -------

 Positive Role Models, Embodiment of Values and Culture

-Mission:
+Mission
 --------

 To provide a positive and safe environment for Concordians to grow and learn.

-Department's Framework:
+Department's Framework
 ------------------------

 To enhance every Concordian’s educational journey, the department oversees aspects of Student Discipline, Leadership, and Safety through a multitude of structured platforms.